 This is putting babies’ safety and survival at risk, and is impacting on their long-term development.
 Despite five years passing since our last comprehensive report on the issues facing neonatal services, our new findings shows that little has changed.
 Nurse staffing levels and occupancy levels (the number of babies being cared for at one time on a unit) remain persistent challenges and we’re deeply concerned to see such little progress.

-You can help us address this problem though, by signing our letter to NHS boss Simon Stevens urging him to review of funding levels for neonatal care so that services can meet the government and NHS' own standards for safety and quality.
+In response to our report, we wrote an open letter to NHS boss Simon Stevens, which was signed by nearly 3800 people and endorsed by 16 other charities and professional bodies, urging him to review of funding levels for neonatal care so that services can meet the government and NHS' own standards for safety and quality.

 Find out more about the challenges facing vital neonatal transport services across the UK in our separate transport services report

-Over 3800 supporters have signed our open letter to Simon Stevens so far, and our campaign has attracted support from a wide range of professional bodies and other charities.
+We have handed in our open letter to Simon Stevens, calling for funding levels for neonatal services to be reviewed.
+The letter was signed by nearly 3800 supporteres and attracted support from a wide range of professional bodies and other charities.